cies/emacs-haskell-config/README.md

 # emacs-haskell-config

-A quick and easy pre-configured Emacs for developing with Haskell.
+The repo contains an Emacs configuration for developing with Haskell.
+It is accompanied with a guide (this README) on how to install its
+dependencies: the binaries that this config needs to function.
 You can use this to try out the Emacs support for Haskell, or use it as a base or to crib Elisp from, or whatever.
 The motivating use-case is that newbies tend to want something that just works that they can